Students in grades 4-6 have the opportunity to build leadership skills by participating in our Student Council.

 Students also participate in traditional camp activities like sing-a-longs, bouldering/climbing wall, skit nights, arts & crafts, group games, BBQs, and science-based night hikes.

-For more information, please visit the Camp Campbell website.
+For more information, please visit the Camp Campbell webpage.

 What is the Project Cornerstone ABC Program?